 Daily Loss Limit

-Example: FTMO's 5% daily loss limit should be configured at 4.5-4.7% in your copier.
+Example: FTMO's 5% daily loss limit configures to 4.5-4.7% in your copier.

 Instrument Blocklist